See also the BBC's episode guide.

 2009 Specials (Continued)The 50th Anniversary, for the Tenth Doctor, takes place in between "The Waters of Mars" and "The End of Time".
 Due to overlapping timelines, he doesn't recall the full details, only the wedding.

-Eleventh Doctor era (Matt Smith)Matt Smith's era saw a change in format, splitting each 13-episode series into halves that dealt with separate story arcs.
-Smith's tenure incorporated the franchise's 50th anniversary, and his finale overcame the 12-regeneration limit established by the series in the 1970s.
+Eleventh Doctor era (Matt Smith)Matt Smith's tenure incorporated the franchise's 50th anniversary, and his finale overcame the 12-regeneration limit established by the series in the 1970s.
 His era also saw the introductions of Amy Pond, Rory Williams and Clara Oswald, the three longest-serving companions of the Modern Era (although most of Clara's tenure actually is set in the Twelfth Doctor's era).
+This was also the point where the series had its popularity cross into North America.

 Series 5/Season 31 (13 episodes, 3 April 2010 to 26 June 2010)